© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall and vallum between the road to Simonburn and the field boundary east of Carrawburgh car park in wall miles 29, 30 and 31 is a scheduled monument protected by Historic England under reference 1010961.
 View the official record →

-Hadrian's Wall is a defended frontier of the Roman Empire constructed in the early second century AD under the emperor Hadrian, extending across northern Britain from the Solway Firth to the Tyne estuary.
+Hadrian's Wall is a Roman frontier barrier constructed in the second century AD under the Emperor Hadrian to mark and defend the northern boundary of the Roman province of Britannia.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010961.

 Hadrian's Wall and vallum between the road to Simonburn and the field boundary east of Carrawburgh car park in wall miles 29, 30 and 31 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010961.